CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------

+Version 1.4.6 Really fixes the accelerometer control.
+It's now independent of
+              the orientation.
+Also changed the radar color of cargo canisters.
+[03/03/2016]

+Version 1.4.5 Tries to fix a problem with the accelerometer control: If you
+              are playing lying down, the pitch will change in mid-movement.
+              [02/28/2016]

 Version 1.4.4 Repairs the broken 1.4.3, which contained a typo and thus
               rendered the version useless.
 [02/12/2016]